cray308/generic-c-data-structures/README.md

 ## Included Data Structures

 Documentation is provided in the header files (in the `include` folder).
 See the files in the `test` folder for examples of using the data structures.
+Most of the data structures' macro wrappers around the functions are set up like `(ID, pointerToDataStructure, ...)`.
+The `ID` is necessary so that the correct function is called when the macro is expanded.

  - Array (named `Array`).
 This is analogous to a C++ `std::vector`.